bjcull/bjcull.github.com/_posts/2012-10-01-using-less-css-with-mvc4-web-optimization.md

 published: true
 ---

-# Using LESS CSS With MVC4 Web Optimization

 MVC4 has a built in bundler and optimizer for javascript and css, but when you want to use LESS CSS, there's a few things you need to do to get set up.

 ## Step 1: Add BundleTransformer.Less from Nuget